Beyond Advocacy: A Design Space for Replication-Related Studies: A Replication Design Space Framework

 \subsection{Worked Examples}

-We provide four worked examples to show usage of our framework.
-All examples are replications of the classic study by \cite{cleveland1984graphical} whose study asked participants to judge scale and length in different presentations of bar and pie charts.
-Examples 1 and 2 are existing practices (retrospective characterization); examples 3 and 4 are made-up to show possible future design (prospective planning).
+We provide four worked examples to show the two-fold purpose of REPVIS: first, to support clear retrospective characterization of existing replication studies (examples 1 \& 2); second, to support the planning process for new future replication studies (examples 3 \& 4).
+All examples are replications of the classic Cleveland \& McGill study~\cite{cleveland1984graphical} which asked participants to judge scale and length in different presentations of bar and pie charts.

 \textbf{Example 1}: $$E_{\textit{similar}}$\times$D_{\textit{similar}}$\times$P_{\textit{different}}$\times$A_{\textit{identical}}$$